How to find purpose in retirement

 Look into local community centres that offer classes, workshops, and social activities –these can be free and fun to do.
 Engaging with others in these environments can provide both structure and camaraderie.

-Finding your new purpose
+Finding new purpose

 Mentorship